Ishitaagarwal00/model_engineering/README.md

    - The GUI integrates explanations to display how each feature influenced the prediction, offering transparency in decision-making.

 5. **Stored Predictions**:
-   - All predictions are saved in a PostgreSQL database, allowing doctors to track historical results and analyze patterns over time.
+   - All predictions are saved in a PostgreSQL database, allowing to track historical results and analyze patterns over time.

 ---